JUnelus/NYC-311-Service-Requests-Data-Quality-Assessment-Anomaly-Detection-Pipeline-ML-Hyperparameter-Tuning/README.md

 This repository includes a scheduled workflow at `.github/workflows/weekly-nyc311-refresh.yml` that:

-- runs every week and can also be started manually
+- it runs every week and can also be started manually
 - executes the full pipeline (`scripts/run_pipeline.py`)
 - rebuilds the README report snapshot (`scripts/update_readme_report.py`)
 - commits refreshed report artifacts back to the repository